immich-app/immich/mobile/openapi/doc/AssetApi.md

-POST /api/asset/bulk-upload-check Checks if assets exist by checksums
+Checks if assets exist by checksums

 ### Example
 ```dart